4JX/nixos-config/README.md

 ### AMD Pstate EPP

-As of 06-06-2023 partly controlled by `power-profiles-daemon`
+Partly controlled by `tlp` at the moment and staying that way unless ppd makes a comeback from being acrhived

 Interesting options to play with can be found in